Nellaker-group/TowardsDeepPhenotyping/README.md

 Add data used to fine tune our cell classifiers can be found in the folder "Datasets/CellClassifierData/".

 Furthermore, the scripts used to train, validate, and test all base classifers are collected in "FineTuningScripts/".
-The training for each of the base learner is identical.
+The training for each of the base learner is identical (barring batch sizes).
 For instance, to fine tune InceptionV3, run:

 ```
 python FineTuneInceptionV3.py --save=True